| 1-4 June 2020

 2020 theme: "Keeping users at the heart of operations”

 ECMWF was created over four decades ago with the goal of improving global numerical weather predictions to support its Member and Co-operating States, as well as the broader meteorological communities.
 ECMWF now provides its users around the world with predictions for days, weeks and seasons ahead at a level of accuracy and reliability second to none.
 The Centre owes this leading position to a combination of collaborative principles, top-level professionals, powerful HPC capacities and a strong user focus.

-During this year’s meeting we will explore how end-user needs feed into the operational activities of weather and environmental information providers to deliver added value outputs.
-We will be looking at ECMWF processes and how they transform research, technical development and data inputs into desired products or services for its data users in Member and Co-operating states and around the world.
+During this year’s meeting we explored how end-user needs feed into the operational activities of weather and environmental information providers to deliver added value outputs.
+We looked at ECMWF processes and how they transform research, technical development and data inputs into desired products or services for its data users in Member and Co-operating states and around the world.